 Optional DIY Mouth Guard* - use these pellets with hot water to form a custom guard - link https://amzn.to/3Yy7MUW

-How to make a Custom mouth guard.
+How to make a custom mouthguard.
 3D Print this arc reservoir.
 Heat a teaspoon of white pellets in a clear glass of clean hot water; they will turn clear.
 Remove them with a spoon, mold them into about a medium marble, and place them in your Plastic Reservoir (listed above).
 While warm, place over the front lower teeth to custom fit then cool with water.

-Disclaimer, Limitation of Liability andMedical Disclaimer - Summary - it’s not intended for medical or human use.
+Disclaimer, Limitation of Liability, and Medical Disclaimer - Summary - it’s not intended for medical or human use.

-The Feedback Switch or instructions are not intended to diagnose, treat, cure, or prevent any disease or chronic illness.
-The kit, statements, the plans, and linked parts have not been evaluated by the FDA.
-In no event shall any Context Communications LLC (dba hackLAB) be held liable for any direct, indirect, punitive, incidental, special, or consequential damages to property or life arising from misuse of the kit mentioned here.
+The Feedback Switch and DIY instructions are not intended to diagnose, treat, cure, or prevent any disease or chronic illness.
+The switch, statements, the plans, and the linked parts have not been evaluated by the FDA.
+In no event shall any Context Communications LLC (dba hackLAB) member be held liable for any direct, indirect, punitive, incidental, special, or consequential damages to property or life arising from misuse of the kit mentioned here.
 This is a non-medical, holistic feedback device.
 It is not intended for human medical use—similar to non-medical mouthguards, braces, or supports.
 If you're experiencing tinnitus, bruxism, anxiety, or jaw clenching, consult a licensed therapist or healthcare provider.
-The Feedback Switch Kit and related learning methods should not be used to build a medical device or as a substitute for professional care.
+The Feedback Switch and related learning methods should not be used to build a medical device or as a substitute for professional care.
 Context Communications LLC (dba hackLAB) makes no medical claims and accepts no responsibility for bodily harm or accidental death resulting from use of this kit.
 The buyer assumes full liability.
 Statements made in videos or posts by third parties (e.g., bloggers or YouTubers) are their own and do not represent hackLAB.
 This product is not a medical device, and no therapeutic claims are made.
 Always use appropriate safety equipment (e.g., hearing or eye protection) as needed.

 Sold under: Context Communications LLC (dba hackLAB)